lumusitech/backend-nest-testing-teslo-shop-api-example/README.md

 To achieve this separation, you'll need a dedicated Jest configuration file for your e2e tests, typically named `jest-e2e.json`.
 Your `package.json` scripts should then point to this specific configuration:

+NOTE: Remember remove comments - json not accept this

 ```json
 // build after pass all unit tests ant e2e tests
   "build": "npm run test && npm run test:e2e && nest build",